rtaormina/aeed/README.md

 Although the usage is demonstrated for sensor anomalies engendered by cyber attacks on water distribution systems, the methodology could be applied for any network of sensors monitoring a physical process.
 AEED work by spotting incongruences in the physical relationships and spatial correlation present the recorded readings.

-If you use the package, please make sure to cite the aformentioned paper, which also reports all the necessary details regarding the methodology.
+If you use the package, please make sure to cite the aformentioned paper, which reports all the details on the methodology.

 ## Contents